trezor/python-shamir-mnemonic/README.rst

 Installation
 ------------

-With pip from GitHub:
+With pip from PyPI:

 .. code-block:: console

-    $ pip3 install shamir-mnemonic
+    $ pip3 install shamir-mnemonic[cli]  # for CLI tool

 From local checkout for development: